BBVA/data-refinery/docs/source/thebasics.rst

 Field functions has no affect on the row, so we need Event functions; maybe we need to change the value of a field; or maybe create a new field.
 Field functions has different interface.
-They recieves the input, the accumulated output until this point and the error.
+They receives the input, the accumulated output until this point and the error.
 Every Field function also returns the same, because of this we can compose all functions together in one bigger function.

 The Field function has total control over the transformation step, and can affect to the full row, even fields already changed by other field functions.
-Because of this responsability it's better using the supplied functions, but you can build your own.
+Because of this responsibility it's better using the supplied functions, but you can build your own.

-List of funcitons
+List of functions
 ~~~~~~~~~~~~~~~~~

-Keep fileds
+keep - Keep files
 ...........

 Keep is the simplest operation, no need of any field function.
 In essence take the value of a field from the input and